-Below is the criteria to determine whether cereals served to infants, children, and adults are creditable.
+Below are the criteria to determine whether cereals served to infants, children, and adults are creditable:

-- Only dry, iron-fortified infant cereal (mixed with water, iron-fortified infant formula, or breastmilk) is creditable as the grain component at breakfast, lunch, and supper.
+- Only dry, iron-fortified infant cereal (mixed with water, iron-fortified infant formula, or breastmilk) is creditable toward the grains component at breakfast, lunch, and supper.
 Infant cereal may also be served at snack, but there are other creditable grain options at snack.

-- RTE cereals are only creditable for the grain component for infants at snack.
-RTE cereals must meet the sugar requirement of no more than 6 grams (g) of sugar per dry ounce (oz) and either have a whole grain or enriched grain as the first grain ingredient, or be fortified to be creditable in the CACFP meal pattern.
+- RTE cereals are only creditable toward the grains component for infants at snack.
+RTE cereals must meet the sugar requirement of no more than 6 grams (g) of sugar per dry ounce (oz) and either have a whole grain or enriched grain as the first grain ingredient, or be fortified.

-- Instant and hot cereals are never creditable as the grain component for infants.
+- Instant and hot cereals are never creditable toward the grains component for infants.

 - Breakfast cereals (includes RTE, instant, and regular hot cereals) must meet the sugar requirement of no more than 6 g of sugar per dry oz of cereal.

-- Breakfast cereals must either have a whole grain, enriched grain, bran, or germ as the first ingredient or be fortified (as indicated on the label, or as added vitamins and minerals in the ingredient list).
+- Breakfast cereals must either have a whole grain, enriched grain, bran, or germ as the first ingredient or be fortified.

 Other Grain Products

 - The product’s first grain ingredient (or second after water) is a creditable grain.
 Creditable grains include whole grains, enriched grains, bran, and germ.
-For a list of creditable grains, see pages 5 and 6 in the USDA Policy Memorandum CACFP 09-2018, Grain Requirements in the CACFP; Questions and Answers (Q&A)
+For a list of creditable grains, see the list of whole grains, enriched grains, brans, and germs on the CDE Determining Whole Grain-rich (WGR) Products in the CACFP web page.

 - The following five enrichment nutrients immediately follow the first grain ingredient: thiamin (B1), riboflavin (B2), niacin (B3), folic acid (B9), and iron (Fe).